-- HELP DOG SLEEP BETTER THAN WITH MELATONIN ONLY.
-Dr. Oscar’s organic dog sleeping aid provides more complete support for general causes of…
+- DR OSCAR DOG SLEEP AID HELPS DOGS SLEEP BETTER THAN WITH MELATONIN ONLY.
+Dr. Oscar’s dog sleeping aid provides more complete support for general…

 - BETTER THAN CALMING CHEWS FOR SLEEP PURPOSES.
-Melatonin is an absolute must for any natural dog sleeping pill, especially for cases of old age-related…
+Melatonin is an absolute must for any natural dog sleeping pills, especially for cases of old…

-- MORE THAN A SLEEP AID: NEURO-PROTECTIVE, ANTIOXIDANT & ANTI-INFLAMATORY BENEFITS.
-Dr. Oscar’s formula contains melatonin, organic ingredients and…
+- MORE THAN A SLEEP AID FOR DOGS: NEURO-PROTECTIVE, ANTIOXIDANT & ANTI-INFLAMATORY BENEFITS.
+Dr. Oscar’s formula contains melatonin, natural…

 Also, remember that your dog barking during sleep could imply that the dog is trying to reenact a past traumatizing experience.
 In that case, you should get the dog examined for post-traumatic stress disorder.